pal03377/master-thesis/thesis.typ

 2. ID 3908: *Aktor-Threads* (Java, WS20/21), using random 40 submissions for training and another random 40 submissions for testing (out of 81 submissions available)
 3. ID 3913: *Shoppende Pinguine* (Java, WS20/21), using random 48 submissions for training and another random 48 submissions for testing (out of 97 submissions available)

-We specifically used these exercises because we had an export of all submissions and given feedback available from a data export by Dietrich~@athenaLLMs.
+We specifically used these exercises because we already had an export of all submissions and feedback available from a data export by Dietrich~@athenaLLMs.

 === Objectives
 // Note: Derive concrete objectives / hypotheses for this evaluation from the general ones in the introduction.